limmh/C_programming/safer_integer/README.md

 ### 1. Result Type Data Structure

-Each safer integer arithmetic operation has the following return type.
+Each safer integer arithmetic operation has a return type of the following form.

 ```c
 struct int_result_type {